min69u/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What do you call an eagle who can play the piano?
+Talonted!